GSTT-CSC/hazen/README.md

 ## Overview

-hazen is a software framework for performing automated analysis of magnetic resonance imaging (MRI) quality assurance (QA) data.

-It provides automatic quantitative analysis for the following measurements of MRI phantom data:
+hazen is a software framework for performing automated analysis of magnetic resonance imaging (MRI) quality assurance (QA) data. hazen consists of multiple [Tasks](hazenlib/tasks) which perform quantitative processing and analysis of MRI phantom data.
+Currently, hazen supports the [ACR Large MRI Phantom](https://www.acraccreditation.org/-/media/acraccreditation/documents/mri/largephantomguidance.pdf) and the MagNET Test Objects collection of phantoms.

+The hazen Tasks provide the following measurements within these phantoms:
 - Signal-to-noise ratio (SNR)
 - Spatial resolution
+- Slice position
-- Slice position and width
+- Slice width
 - Uniformity
 - Ghosting
-- MR Relaxometry
+- MR relaxometry

 Each Task outputs numerical results to the user's terminal.
 Below is an output from the `hazen snr` Task performed on some example MRI data: